e3modelling/OPEN-PROM/tutorials/05_Running OPEN-PROM with real input data.md

 # Purpose: learning to Run the OPEN-PROM Model with real data
-As it will be mentioned in Tutorial 04, OPEN-PROM utilizes some proprietary data sources that can't be publicly shared.
-The following section will guide you through the steps to create a configuration file, adjust the necessary settings, and execute the model using real data.
+Before starting this tutorial you need to complete first the tutorial 03_Loading Input Data files in order to set the input data for running the models.
+This guide is needed to run the model with real data.
+You can move directly to Tutorial named 04_First OPEN-PROM running if you want to test the model with dummy data and come back later here.

+# Warning
-The following steps are identical to the ones described in Tutorial 04_First OPEN-PROM running
+The following steps to create the configuration file, adjust the necessary settings, are identical to the ones described in Tutorial 04_First OPEN-PROM running

 ## Step 1: Creating a Configuration File
 Customization and flexibility is a priority during the development of OPEN-PROM, so we have included a configuration file that lets users change model settings.
 To create your own configuration file, please **make a copy** of the `config.template.json` file and rename it to `config.json`.
 Afterwards, you will be able to configure various settings, such as the custom GAMS system directory.
 It is not needed to delete the `config.template.json`because it is not read by the model because it is excluded in a specific file.